-Direct Relief fills orders of essential medical supplies in response to the COVID-19 pandemic
+Direct Relief fills orders of essential medical supplies in response to the COVID-19 pandemic Photo Credit: Lara Cooper/Direct Relief

-Beyond Access: AAM’s Social Commitment and Partners
+Beyond Access: AAM’s Commitment to Community and Partners

 The Association for Accessible Medicines is dedicated to improved access to safe, quality and effective medicine.
 AAM’s commitment echoes that of our member companies.
 Generic and biosimilar drugmakers have active corporate social responsibility programs that you can learn more about here and here.